How to Find the Best Garden Centre Near You (UK Guide)

 • Native or wildlife-friendly plants

-So, if you’re searching for something specific or a little unusual, a specialist local plant nursery or garden centre is often well worth visiting.
+So, if you’re searching for something specific or a little unusual, a specialist local plant nursery is often well worth visiting.

 Tips for Visiting a Garden Centre